EazyAlvaro/YART-packages/README.md

     then figured out how to read it in a way that closes the file and doesn't cause memory leaks
 - Hour 3: i was always bad at regex, packages like demjson and dirtyjson also didn't work out as hoped
 - Hour 4-5: Worked towards JSON valid output
+- Hour 6-7: refactoring/Crash course in Python OO and templates, refresher on Bootsreap 4

 ### External PIP3 packages
 - PyYaml